Step 3. Event parsing

 During event enrichment, if the length of the encoded string exceeds the size of the field of the normalized event, the string is truncated and is not decoded.

-If the length of the decoded string exceeds the size of the event field into which the decoded value is to be written, such a string is truncated to fit the size of the event field.
+If the length of the decoded string exceeds the size of the event field into which the decoded value is to be written, the string is truncated to fit the size of the event field.

 Conversions when using the extended event schema